-Our client wanted to implement a stress testing and scenario analysis framework in order to identify and analyse current and potential issues that were of market-wide concern or could affect them - and even in extreme cases threaten their ongoing viability - with a focus on the potential impacts on profit, reputation and credit rating.
+Our client wanted to implement a stress testing and scenario analysis framework in order to identify and analyse current and potential issues that were of market-wide concern or that could affect them, and even in extreme cases threaten their ongoing viability.
+There was a focus on the potential impacts on profit, reputation and credit rating.

 There has recently been a rise in guidance set out by various regulatory bodies calling for increasingly robust risk management and use of quantitative methods such as scenario analysis, stress testing and reverse stress testing, for example the latest version of the UK Corporate Governance Code published by the Financial Reporting Council.
 Although this was not the only driver for our client seeking to implement a robust framework and model for ongoing risk management, it proved a significant impetus.

 "There has recently been a rise in guidance set out by various regulatory bodies calling for increasingly robust risk management and use of quantitative methods such as scenario analysis, stress testing and reverse stress testing."

 We were asked to aid the implementation of a dedicated risk management framework.
 Our role initially was to advise and inform specific stresses and scenarios to be analysed, covering a range of diverse risk categories from financial, operational and strategic risks.
 We worked closely with our client’s in-house risk management team to identify and define potential stresses and scenarios as part of evaluating the overall exposure to risk factors.

 In the first instance, we first considered the risk management team’s catalogue of existing risks, meeting with risk owners and various corporate departments to ensure that the catalogue was up-to-date and incorporating new scenarios as necessary.
 Where we identified gaps in the catalogue, experts were consulted to ensure that all key risk factors were addressed.